Detroit Steam Motors Corporation

 The Detroit Steam Motors Corporation of Detroit, Michigan, U.S., is a defunct American steam car motor car manufacturer.

 The Detroit Steam Motors Corporation introduced its first steam cars, called Trask-Detroits, in 1922.
 The Trask-Detroit was an assembled, or built-up car, with its boiler, engine and related parts manufactured by Schlieder Manufacturing Co., a Detroit valve manufacturer.
-It was intended as a popular-priced steam car, something that had never been done (steam cars' high quality engineering conspiring with low production runs to cause high selling prices).
+It was intended as a popular-priced steam car, something that had never been done (steam cars' typically high quality engineering and low production runs caused high prices).
 The basic model was to be a touring car with a selling price of $1,000.

 For some time the company planned to have Trask-Detroits built in Canada by Windsor Steam Motors in Windsor, Ontario just across the river from Detroit.
 This would have allowed the cars to be sold in Canada with a minimum of tariffs, and allow favourable import treatment to other parts of the British Empire.

 A larger model car was announced in late 1923, with a sedan priced at $1,900.
 A contemporary report in The Wall Street Journal stated that the car bodies "...will be made by the Packard Motor Car Co..".
 However, Packard quickly issued a denial and the Trask-Detroit soon vanished, reappearing in the form of the Brooks steam car in Canada.